momomo/momomo.com.platform.db.transactional.Hibernate/README.md

     });
 }
 ```
-In **[`Stellar.Service`](https://github.com/momomo/momomo.com.example.app.Crypto/tree/master/src/momomo/com/example/app/entities/Stellar.java)** we also added a couple more methods, just as examples on what else we can do:
+We also added a couple more methods, just as examples on what else we can do:

 ```java
 // Return all the historic data within polkadot table